 Sauté onion:

-- Slice up your onion and add to the skillet.
+- Slice up your onion and add it to the skillet.
 Stir and sauté for about 5 minutes until it softens and becomes translucent.

 Add tilapia and tomatoes:

-- Finally, add diced tomatoes (with juices), thawed tilapia fillets, salt and black pepper.
+- Finally, add diced tomatoes (with juices), thawed tilapia fillets, salt, and black pepper.

 - Mix ingredients together really well, then cover and simmer for 7-10 minutes until the fish is fully cooked.